jayk140/LeNet-Traffic-Sign-Classifier/writeup_template.md

 * validation set accuracy of 0.9619
 * test set accuracy of 0.9537

+I chose the recommended LeNet architecture as it is the standard and performs well for classificaion of 32x32 pixels.
+I initially experimented with grayscaling the images, but I noticed the model has greater accuracy when I did not preprocess into grayscale.
+This is a perhaps unconventional feature of the training model.
+I figured for this classification problem, color may be an important feature in the model learning the traffic signs.

-I began building the model following the LeNet architecture with the gradient descent optimizer.
+I also began training the model with the gradient descent optimizer.
 However, this failed to improve the accuracy beyond 70% even when increasing parameters such as dropouts and network depth.
-After switching to Adam Optimizer, the results were in high 90%.
-I maximized the accuracy by increasing the epoch size from 10 to 30.
+After switching to Adam Optimizer, the results were in the low to mid 90%.

-Another perhaps unconventional feature was I did not grayscale the image.
-I figured for this classification problem, color may be an important feature in the model learning the traffic signs.
+To achieve an accuracy in the high 90%, I began experimenting with the hyperparameters.
+I first tried regularization and added a dropout of 0.2 and noticed an improvement so I kept increasing it until 0.5, which seems to have the maximum optimal effect.
+Finally, I began including epoch size, beginning with 10 and noticing good results so I improved to 30.
+With these set of parameters, I achieved a validation set accuracy of 0.9619.

+The training set accuracy is higher than that of the validation set.
+There may be some overfitting.
+Some possible solutions to solve the overfitting problems may be: use data augmentation, increasing the data set, and add more L1/L2 regularization to make the model more robust.

 ### Test a Model on New Images

 #### 1. Choose five German traffic signs found on the web and provide them in the report.
 For each image, discuss what quality or qualities might be difficult to classify.

 The images of the five German traffic signs I chose can be found in the notebook.

 For the speed sign, the angle from the left bottom may make it difficult to classify.
+There is also a shandow on the upper right and there is green tress in the background that may skew the model.
+The image has good brightness.

 The roundabout was also tilted at a upward angle.
+It has good brightness and is largely clear from any background noise besides a blue sky.
+The content is clear and there is no overt shadowing.

-The pedestrian and priority signs were at a straighforward angle, but the actual content of the sign was a little difficult to discern due to the small image sizes.
+The pedestrian and priority signs were at a straighforward angle with adequate brightness, but the actual content of the sign was a little difficult to discern due to the small image sizes.
+Moreove, the pedestiran image has some overshadow from the blue background.

 Finally, the ahead sign was straightforward and clear, so it did not present any issues.

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).